 Due to the high speeds on motorways, when something does go wrong it can have serious and even life-threatening consequences.
-Therefore, it is a legal obligation to drive within limits and drive as safely as possible when on swat motorway or elsewhere to avoid road accidents and any unforeseen circumstances.
+Therefore, it is a legal obligation to drive within limits and drive as safely as possible when on the swat motorway or elsewhere to avoid road accidents and any unforeseen circumstances.

-Entering the motorway
+Entering the Swat Motorway

 As you move from the slip road towards the motorway itself, use your right indicator to make it clear to other road users that you intend to merge with motorway traffic.
 Try to match your speed with that of the left-hand lane traffic, then identify a suitable gap before merging.

 It’s very important that you do not slow down dramatically or come to a halt as you approach the end of the slip road.
 Such behavior can be dangerous – not to mention frustrating for other road users.

 Be sure you are in the left lane in good time before you depart from the motorway.
 There are 100-yard markers leading up to every exit; you should switch on your left indicator by the 300-yard marker – if not before.
 Try not to decelerate while still on the motorway; reduce your speed on the slip road instead.
 This is safer and will not cause other road users to slow down unnecessarily.